-We’ll also need to make two educated guesses: The replacement cost for each lost employees, and the ramp-up cost for each new one.
+We’ll also need to make two educated guesses: The replacement cost for each lost employees, and the ramp up cost for each new one.

 Let’s look at an example: a 50-person organization with 16% annual turnover adding 10 people over the next year with a $70,000 average annual salary.

+Let’s assume a replacement cost of 9 months’ salary, or 75% of base.
 At 16% annual turnover the organization can expect to lose about 9 employees over the next year.
 At a cost/hire of $52,500, turnover costs $472,500 annually.

 Cutting turnover by 25% would save $118,125.

+Let’s assume an average cost to productivity of 50% wasted time over 6 months.
 Adding in 9 replacement heads, a total of 19 new employees will join in the next year.
 With 4 weeks paid vacation, the average salary is $1,458/week.
 That’s a cost/hire of $17,500, or $332,500 annually for 19 new hires.

-Cutting ramp-up time by 25% would save $83,125.
+Cutting ramp up time by 25% would save $83,125.